bahrus/be-linked/README.md

         });
     </script>
     <toggle-element be-linked='
-        Assign result of read only handler to adorned element when read only property of host changes.
+        Assign result of read only handler to adorned element when read only property of host changes. //Deprecated When read only property of host changes assign result of read only handler to adorned element.  //TODO '></toggle-element>
-    '></toggle-element>
 </host-element>
 ```